aosabook/500lines/objmodel/chapter.md

 OBJECT.cls = TYPE
 ````

-TODO (debo): As of right now, I find myself wondering why we even bother having
-fields as a parameter at all, because it seems like we never use it (always
-pass empty.)
-Maybe a test showing how these are used would make it seem less
-extraneous.
-Also, at this stage it seems like objects are tracking their base class for no
-reason at all, because it's not being used for anything.
-I assume that the
-reason for this is coming up soon, but maybe a warning that we're doing some
-stuff 'in advance' here might help.

 To define new metaclasses it is enough to subclass ``TYPE``.
 However, in the
 rest of this chapter we won't do that, and simply always use ``TYPE`` as the
 metaclass of every class.